felinewang/sta141c-hw/README.md

-Some Assignments for STA 141C
+Assignment 4 and 5 for STA 141C

 Run with: